- What is fostering?

 Caring for these children

 Their life experiences can cause children and youth in care to express their feelings through difficult and challenging behaviour.
 Some may throw tantrums, harm themselves or others, or reject your care.

 Others may be withdrawn, clingy and act younger than their years.

-This can be a result of moving from carer to carer, or simply being placed in care in the first place.
-It’s important that, as a foster carer, you understand that this is not a reflection on you.
+This can be a result of moving from parent to parent, or simply being placed in care in the first place.
+It’s important that, as a foster parent, you understand that this is not a reflection on you.
 You’re there to help a child or youth feel secure, safe and cared for.
 We’re here to do the same for you.

 How you can help